ifxdb/PythonIfxDB/README.md

 ### Project status: Getting ready for first release.
 The driver has been well tested across all major platforms such as ARM, Linux, and Windows.
-The Python 3.x driver has **pip install** option from a local wheel package; soon these wheel package will be available with package manager.
-Then we will be working for enhancing the documentation.
+The Python 3.x driver has **pip install** option from a local wheel package; soon wheel package will be available with the package manager.

+##### Known Limitation
-**Known Problems**: Large Object Support, Stored Procedures.
+* Large Object Support
+* Stored Procedures

 ##### Future Roadmap
 * Django
 * SQLAlchemy